 For the past decade, platforms like CheckoutChamp and sticky.io have been the backbone of performance marketing and subscription commerce.
 They pioneered concepts like one-click upsells, continuity billing, and funnel-based customer journeys.
-But as we move into 2026, a fundamental shift is occurring in how brands think about their commerce infrastructure.
+But as commerce has evolved, many brands are finding that these established platforms haven't fully kept pace with modern expectations around unified tooling, automated routing, and developer experience.

 This isn't just about finding a cheaper alternative or a platform with more features.
 It's about recognizing that the entire architecture of these legacy systems was built for a different era—one where brands operated in silos, where "integration" meant duct-taping APIs together, and where the checkout was seen as an endpoint rather than an intelligence hub.